-Leave of Absence Policy for Financial Aid
+Leave of Absence Policy

-Non-term students are entitled to take up to three (3) leaves in a 12-month period.
-A leave of absence (LOA) is defined as an approved break in attendance longer than 45 consecutive days and not exceeding 180 days in a 12-month period.
-All LOA requests must be approved by the Financial Aid Office and the student's Program Advisor.
+Students are entitled to take up to three (3) leaves in a 12-month period.
+A leave of absence (LOA) is defined as an approved break in attendance longer than 29 consecutive days and not exceeding one year.
+All LOA requests must be submitted to the student's Program Advisor.
+If the student fails to return after one year, then the student will be administratively withdrawn from the University and must follow the re-admit policy to return.